raja-omar/MediSync/README.md

-# MediSync
+## MediSync

-to run it, cd into the folder then do "npm i" then do "npm run dev"
+# How to run the program:

+-  cd appointment-management-system

+-  npm i

+-  npm run dev